cygnus666/Circuit-Sword/Technical-FAQ.md

 A: The volume control is handled by the ATMEGA, and is adjusted using a [button combo](https://github.com/kiteretro/Circuit-Sword/wiki/Mode-Button-Shortcut-Keys).
 The ATMEGA stores the volume level and the Pi reads this data back and applies it to the OS volume level.
 There is a slight delay in updating the volume.

 ***
-### Q: Can I use a USB A to C cable to transfer data from my PC to the Game Boy?
+### Q: Can I use a USB A to C cable to transfer data from my PC to the Circuit Sword?
 Can any data transfer over that port?
 A: You would use WiFi to transfer things over.
 The USB allows for uploading code to Arduino or for flashing the SD card (but you could just take the SD card out and do it like that).
 It's the same as the Pi Zero where plugging in the USB doesn't allow data transfer but you use WiFi instead.

 ***